 But then when they get to the part where they start talking about avoiding unintended sharing when you define nested types, they change course and say, "Careful, we need to be sure our type behaves like a value type."

 But what does "behaves like a value type" mean?
-My nested struct is a struct so it's a value type so how can it not behave like one?
+My nested struct is a struct.
+So it is a value type.
+How can it not behave like one?